qir-alliance/pyqir/docs/upgrade.md

 ### Qubit and result IDs

-In PyQIR 0.6, `QirQubitConstant` and `QirResultConstant` were subclasses of `QirOperand`.
+In iqm_pyqir 0.6, `QirQubitConstant` and `QirResultConstant` were subclasses of `QirOperand`.
-Instead, you can try to extract a static qubit or result ID from any value using `pyqir.qubit_id(value)` and `pyqir.result_id(value)`.
+Instead, you can try to extract a static qubit or result ID from any value using `iqm_pyqir.qubit_id(value)` and `iqm_pyqir.result_id(value)`.
 If the value isn't the right kind, it will return `None`.

 ### Strings

-In PyQIR 0.6, you could read a global string constant from a string value using `QirModule.get_global_bytes_value(value)`.
+In iqm_pyqir 0.6, you could read a global string constant from a string value using `QirModule.get_global_bytes_value(value)`.
-This is possible now using `pyqir.extract_byte_string(value)`.
+This is possible now using `iqm_pyqir.extract_byte_string(value)`.

 ### Examples

-To see examples of how the new parser API can be used, take a look at [test_parser.py](https://github.com/qir-alliance/pyqir/blob/53e4aebfdb456e9603fae28543a8391075021a9f/pyqir/tests/test_parser.py).
+To see examples of how the new parser API can be used, take a look at [test_parser.py](https://github.com/qir-alliance/iqm_pyqir/blob/53e4aebfdb456e9603fae28543a8391075021a9f/iqm_pyqir/tests/test_parser.py).
-You can also compare it with [test_parser_api.py](https://github.com/qir-alliance/pyqir/blob/v0.6.2/pyqir-parser/tests/test_parser_api.py) from PyQIR 0.6 for a before-and-after view of the same test cases using both the old and new APIs.
+You can also compare it with [test_parser_api.py](https://github.com/qir-alliance/iqm_pyqir/blob/v0.6.2/iqm_pyqir-parser/tests/test_parser_api.py) from iqm_pyqir 0.6 for a before-and-after view of the same test cases using both the old and new APIs.